 - Dust with cocoa powder.

 - Serve immediately.

 Food Photography and Styling: I went back to my tried and trusted bright food, dark shadows lighting setup for this shot and I think that worked well for the drink.
 To imply action I stuck a straw in the drink (it’s a paper straw I bought from Jo-Ann some time ago) and to tell the reader that there is pumpkin spice in the shake I put some of the individual spices in the composition as well.
-I tried to add props in the background (like a milk bottle) but ended up liking the shot best without them.
+I tried to add props in the background (like a milk bottle) but they just distracted from the drink and I ended up liking the shot best without them.